farm-ng/amiga-dev-kit/website/docs/examples/virtual_joystick/06_auto_control.md

 #### pose_generator

-We create a [`Generator`](https://book.pythontips.com/en/latest/generators.html) that will run forever as an interator.
+We create a [`Generator`](https://book.pythontips.com/en/latest/generators.html) that will run forever as an iterator.
-If you're not familiar with the concept, you can think of a `Genrator` as a function that retuns an array one element at a time.
+If you're not familiar with the concept, you can think of a `Genrator` as a function that returns an array one element at a time.

 ```Python
 async def pose_generator(self, period: float = 0.02):